leahlouisa/RepData_PeerAssessment1/PA1_template.md

 ```
 There are 2304 missing values in the steps column, 0 in the intervals column, and 0 in the date column.

 We will attempt to clean this up by replacing NA values with the mean value for that time interval.
+We previously computed the means for each time interval in section two, so we will use those values to fill in the missing ones.

 ```r